 - Get familiar with the exam and exam taking procedures – start by reading the official page.
 Understand what type of exam is this, and what to expect from it.

-- Google everything – from CEH Practical success stories to failure stories.
-One of my biggest advices would be to spend significant time on the CEH subreddit.
+- Do thorough online research – from CEH Practical success stories to failure stories.
+One of my top pieces of advice would be to spend a significant amount of time on the CEH subreddit.
 Search for the CEH Practical topics, filter by the ones having highest rating, and note every single advice you will find.
 You will have a lot of information that will give you clues of how should you prepare.
 But have critical thinking mode on, and don’t trust everything you read there.

-- If you can afford it – buy iLabs – this is something I came across many times while I was making my research about the exam.
-Having the access to iLabs, and finishing everything that’s on the platform will make you ready for the actual exam.
-Also, even if you read only the official Ethical Hacking and Countermeasures Lab Manual, that comes with the iLabs, this will give you a solid knowledge for the exam.
+- If you can afford it – consider buying iLabs – this is something I came across many times while I was making my research about the exam.
+Having access to iLabs and completing all the exercises on the platform will prepare you for the actual exam.
+Even if you only read the official Ethical Hacking and Countermeasures Lab Manual that comes with iLabs, it will provide you with a solid foundation of knowledge for the exam.

 - Practice on vulnerable apps – theoretical knowledge would not help in this exam.
 You should try everything you learn.
 For this purpose I recommend you creating Parrot OS on Virtualbox, spinning some vulnerable app, and trying different tools of the Parrot OS.

-- TryHackMe is the way to go – it has plenty of free rooms that will teach you how to use Nmap, Metasploit, Wireshark, John the Ripper, Hydra, Wpscan, steganography tools, and all the other tools that are needed for a penetration tester and someone willing to pass the CEH Practical exam.
+- TryHackMe is a valuable resource – it has plenty of free rooms that will teach you how to use Nmap, Metasploit, Wireshark, John the Ripper, Hydra, Wpscan, steganography tools, and all the other tools that are needed for a penetration tester and someone willing to pass the CEH Practical exam.
 You can easily find the specific rooms on the TryHackMe platform.
-And then there are rooms that requires to combine the knowledge of various tools: Pickle Rick, Brooklyn Nine Nine, Anthem, Agent Sudo CTF, Kenobi, Avengers, etc. These are my favourites, I even wrote walkthrougs explaining them (Pickle Rick, Kenobi, Vulnversity, Brooklyn Nine Nine).
+And then there are rooms that requires to combine the knowledge of various tools: Pickle Rick, Brooklyn Nine Nine, Anthem, Agent Sudo CTF, Kenobi, Avengers, etc. These are my favourites, I even wrote walkthroughs explaining them (Pickle Rick, Kenobi, Vulnversity, Brooklyn Nine Nine).
 But again, these are just examples, there are many many more.
 There is no recipe that if you solved X and X rooms, you will gain all the knowledge.
 Feel free to explore different rooms.

-Gaining the knowledge and skills needed for the exam is necessary, but you shouldn’t forget to take care of the technical things.
+While it’s important to gain the knowledge and skills necessary for the exam, don’t forget to take care of the technical stuff too.

 - Check your hardware.
 For the proctored session, you will have to install the software that will allow the proctor to monitor your machine.
 Make sure you will be able to run this software, also make sure you have a webcam and microphone as they will have to remain turned on during the whole exam.
 You can find more rules on taking the exam remotely on the official page.